Vendor Due Diligence in the Age of AI: Best Practices for Compliance Teams

 Manual Workflows

 When teams assess vendors manually, the results can vary widely depending on who conducts the review and how data is interpreted.
 This inconsistency increases the chances of overlooking critical threats.
 Evaluating suppliers becomes more subjective without a standardized system.
 For companies seeking a structured vendor risk assessment, relying on manual tools is risky and unsustainable.
 One of the biggest obstacles in traditional compliance programs is the inability to see what’s happening across all third-party connections.
-It’s difficult for compliance teams to get a full view of vendor performance, especially when multiple departments interact with suppliers differently.
+It’s difficult for compliance teams to gain a comprehensive view of vendor performance, especially when multiple departments interact with suppliers in different ways.
 Without unified access to vendor data, teams cannot efficiently carry out a proper third-party risk assessment.
 This blind spot makes it hard to detect changes in vendor behavior, financial health, or legal standing.

 High Costs of Non-Compliance

-Neglecting proper vendor screening and monitoring doesn’t just pose operational risks—it can also lead to serious financial consequences.
-Regulatory penalties, fines, and legal actions are increasingly common when businesses fail to vet third parties properly.
+Neglecting proper vendor screening and monitoring doesn’t just pose operational risks.
+It can also lead to serious financial consequences.
+Regulatory penalties, fines, and legal actions are increasingly common when businesses fail to properly vet third parties.
 Many companies underestimate the true cost of non-compliance until an incident forces a response.
 A reactive approach is always more expensive than a proactive one.
 The absence of third-party compliance solutions amplifies these risks.

 Difficulty Scaling Due Diligence